Non-Markovianity of $2K-B$ and a degeneration: Simulations

 \subsection{Acknowledgement}

-The research of LZ is partially supported by the NSF grant DMS-2246664, and the Miller Institute for Basic Research in Science, at University of California, Berkeley.
-The authors would like to thank Jim Pitman for discussions, and encouraging them to record our discoveries in this paper.
-YC would also like to thank Steven Evans for discussions and Alexander Tsigler for discussion about statistical testing.
-LZ would also like to thank Dor Elboim and a talk by B{\'a}lint Vir{\'a}g at the Institute of Advanced Studies for bring the conjecture in \cite{OP} into his attention.
+The research of LZ was partially supported by the NSF grant DMS-2246664 and by the Miller Institute for Basic Research in Science at the University of California, Berkeley.
+The authors would like to thank Jim Pitman for insightful discussions and for encouraging them to record the discoveries presented in this paper.
+YC also thanks Steven Evans and Alexander Tsigler for valuable discussions, and LZ thanks Dor Elboim and B{\'a}lint Vir{\'a}g, whose talk at the Institute for Advanced Study brought the conjecture in~\cite{OP} to his attention.
+We are further grateful to Alan Hammond for advice on the revision of the first draft, and to the anonymous referees for their careful reading of the manuscript and many valuable suggestions that improved the exposition.